butaminas/mailerlite-laravel-developer-task/README.md

 <!-- Env Variables -->
 ### :key: Environment Variables

-.env file is commited intentionally as it was the requirement for the task, therefore, you can just pull and launch the project real fast.
+.env file is commited intentionally as it was the requirement for the task, therefore, you can just pull and launch the project real fast.<br />
 (Front-end production build files are included as well, as this was a task requirement in case any enviroment compatibility issues would occur)